alokrajcse/OrbitX/README.md

-# 🔥🔥 Hey Guys !
-We are OrbitX  🔥🔥
+# 🔥🔥 Introducing OrbitX  🔥🔥

-Your own feature-rich social media application designed to keep you connected and engaged with your friends and community 👥.
+A feature-rich social media application designed to keep you connected and engaged with your friends and community 👥.
  <img  alt="OrbitX Logo" height="200" width="200" src="https://github.com/user-attachments/assets/a5ec54ba-9f37-42d6-be69-85c447385d2e)">